Cash Funds and Cash/Payment Card Handling

 Units with minimal exposure to cash/payment cards may use the UHV Generic Cash Handling Procedures as their written procedures for cash handling; see General Office Procedures 5.9, Cash Funds and Cash Handling.

 - Department heads have been delegated the authority by the Vice President for Administration and Finance to assign and authorize fund custodians and cash custodians.
 To ensure a system of checks and balances, a fund or cash custodian may not also have approval or reconciliation responsibilities for the department’s cost centers.
-If the separation of duties cannot be performed within a department due to insufficient staffing, additional supervisory review should be performed to validate and approve the cash receipt and monthly reconciliation processes.
+If the separation of duties cannot be performed within a department due to insufficient staffing, an additional supervisory review should be performed to validate and approve the cash receipt and monthly reconciliation processes.

 - Cash must be physically safeguarded in a cash register, safe, locked drawer, locked file cabinet or similar device with a unique lock and key until transferred to the Cashier-Finance Office for deposit.
 Access to these secured areas shall be restricted to authorized employees.
 Cash must be transferred to the Cashier-Finance Office in a secure manner.